Korean Bison Bowls

 This is a faster, easier take on Korean barbecue (aka Bulgogi), marinated strips of beef cooked on an open grill.

-I cannot take credit for finding this genius recipe.
-My client Cassidy sent me the original recipe and asked if we could modify it to be more fat loss-friendly.
+My client Cassidy sent me this original recipe and asked if we could modify it to be more fat loss-friendly.
 She loves this recipe for it's quickness AND because her whole family (kids included) will eat the heck out of it.

 1/4 c.
 Tamari, reduced sodium-soy sauce, Bragg's Liquid Aminos, or coconut aminos